chris-bc/esp32-gravity/README.md

 ESP-IDF v5.2 beta does not yet properly support many bluetooth features, including bluetooth scanning.
 Because of this Gravity now targets the ESP32.

-If you would like to use Gravity on an ESP32-C6:
+If you would like to use Gravity on an ESP32-C6 or ESP32-S2 (like the Flipper WiFi Dev Board) just build it as usual.
+Bluetooth functionality will automatically be excluded for those two chipsets.
-* Run `idf.py menuconfig`
-* Under "Gravity Configuration" select `Support ESP32-C6`

 ## Version Compatibility